Veltly/SCoRe4/README.md

 - yaml

 ## Contact:
-In case of feedbacke, errors, suggestions or you want to contribute please contact Christoph Gruener (christoph.gruener@oeaw.ac.at)
+In case of feedback, errors, suggestions or you want to contribute please contact Christoph Grüner (christoph.gruener@oeaw.ac.at)

 ## Citation